Frontier AI Lab for Fraud Prevention

 Face Recognition 1:1

-Performs one-to-one biometric matching by comparing a live selfie against the portrait extracted from a government ID.
+Performs one-to-one biometric verification by comparing facial embeddings from a live selfie to embeddings extracted from a government document portrait or from an image of an identified person in the Incode system.
 The model is optimized to minimize both false accepts and false rejects under strict thresholds.
-Evaluated on a dataset of 5.8M+ selfie–ID pairs.
+Evaluated on a dataset of 5.8M+ selfie–document pairs

 Face Recognition 1:N